Sample some of the best beers, food, and scenes in Vermont with this food-focused road trip itinerary.

-Begin Saturday at the Burlington Farmers’ Market, then caffeinate at Maglianero Café with the Pedestrian, a latte spiked with maple syrup, ginger, and cayenne pepper.
-Drive south to Shelburne Farms, a 1,400-acre working farm on Lake Champlain, and try your hand at cheesemaking.
+Begin Saturday at the Burlington Farmers’ Market for breakfast and coffee.
+Then, drive south to Shelburne Farms, a 1,400-acre working farm on Lake Champlain, and try your hand at cheesemaking.
 Stop at Fiddlehead Brewery to sample the Amarillo Getaway Pale Ale and other microbrews.
 For dessert, head to City Market for a pint of vanilla ice cream from Strafford Creamery and two spoons.
-Stay at the Hotel Vermont.

 Day Two: Burlington to Stowe, 38 miles